 This program offers temporary employment opportunities to students who are enrolled at least part-time in an accredited college or university, graduate or professional or technical school.
 Announcements for these vacancies are posted with local universities and/or technical schools.

-If you attend a law school other than the three listed above and wish to apply for a summer position, please send a resume, a law school transcript, and a cover letter to:
+If you attend a law school other than the three listed above and wish to apply for a volunteer summer internship, please send a cover letter, resume, and law school transcript to:

-Please note that pursuant to Department of Justice policy, each student must be a United States citizen at the time of application.
+Please note that pursuant to Department of Justice policy, applicants must be U.S. citizens.
+All students selected for the internship are subject to a background investigation.